ehis04/Noughts-and-Crosses-Game-Verifier/README.md

   - **Modular Grid Checking**: The `_get_winner()` function dynamically handles any NxN board, ensuring flexibility if the application expands to larger grids.
   - **Encapsulation of Concerns**:
-    - `_validate_grid()` ensures correctness of input.
+    - `_validate_grid()` ensures the input is correct.
     - `check_winner()` provides a simple interface for external usage.
   - **Error Handling for Integration**: The class ensures that any invalid input is detected immediately, allowing the larger application to handle errors properly rather than causing silent failures.
   - **Why No User Interaction?**
-    - This implementation does not accept user input directly because a larger application will handle player moves and grid updates before calling `check_winner()`.
+    - As this implementation does not handle player moves or grid updates it does not accept user input directly.
+The larger application will handle that before the implementation calls `check_winner()`
     - This ensures that the verifier remains a **pure function**-like component that only validates the game state when required.
   - **Why Not Modify the Grid?**